smeathers/lede-pi0w-usb/README.md

 4. Navigate to [System > Reboot] then click the “Perform reboot” button.
 When the Pi comes back up it should now connect to your local WiFi network and the LEDE network will no longer be visible.

 ## With the Pi0w connected to your host WiFi network
 The following commands can either be entered on the keyboard connected to the Pi or via a SSH session.
-This load the drivers for USB Ethernet then shut down the Pi.
+This loads the drivers for USB Ethernet then shut down the Pi.
 ```bash
 opkg update
 opkg install kmod-usb-gadget-eth